dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

 Sampling a Sequence
 ~~~~~~~~~~~~~~~~~~~
 Generating sequences from the language model is about generating sequences that are likely to occur according to the language model.
 Language model predicts the likelihood of a word occurring at a particular time step, given the context from prior time steps.
 Given that at each time step, the possible output is any word from the vocabulary whose size is V, the number of all possible outcomes for a sequence of length T is thus V^T. While finding the absolute optimal outcome quickly becomes intractable as time step increases, there are still many ways to sample reasonably good sequences.
-GluonNLP provides two such samples: ``SequenceSampler`` and ``BeamSearchSampler``.
+GluonNLP provides two such samples: :class:`~gluonnlp.model.SequenceSampler` and :class:`~gluonnlp.model.BeamSearchSampler`.

 Beam Search Sampler
 +++++++++++++++++++

 Now we need to define a scorer function, which is used to evaluate the scores of all the candidates.
 This can be achieved
-by using ``BeamSearchScorer``.
+by using :class:`~gluonnlp.model.BeamSearchScorer`.

 .. code:: python

    >>> scorer = nlp.model.BeamSearchScorer(alpha=0, K=5, from_logits=False)

-The ``BeamSearchScorer`` is a simple ``HybridBlock`` that implements the scoring function with
+The :class:`~gluonnlp.model.BeamSearchScorer` is a simple :class:`~mxnet.gluon.HybridBlock` that implements the scoring function with
 length penalty in Google NMT paper.
 ``alpha`` and ``K`` correspond to the :math:\alpha parameter and K parameter of the length penalty term, respectively.
-See the `source code <http://gluon-nlp.mxnet.io/_modules/gluonnlp/model/sequence_sampler.html#BeamSearchScorer>`__ to
-get a sense of how to implement your own.
+See the :class:`source code <gluonnlp.model.BeamSearchScorer>` to get a sense of how to implement your own.

-The next step is to define a beam search sampler.
+The next step is to define a :class:`~gluonnlp.model.BeamSearchSampler`.
 Before setting up a sampler, we need to construct a decoder function.

 .. code:: python